ustwo/US2MapperKit/README.md

 }
 ```

 Once the script updated the internal file, the uuid property is now a non-optional property, and has been added to the required initializer as an input parameter.
-In the case the response dictionary does not contain a value for the uuid, the failable initializer will return nil.
+In the case the response dictionary does not contain a value for the uuid, the fail-able initializer will return nil.

 ####Default Values